Weakly Mixing Polygonal Billiards: Introduction

 \subsection{Acknowledgments}

 The first named author thanks DMS-1452762, a Poincar\'{e} chair, a Sloan fellowship and a Warnock chair for support.
 The first named author also thanks the University of Maryland for its hospitality.
 The second named author was supported by the NSF grant DMS 1600687 and by a Research Chair of the Fondation Sciences Math\'ematiques de Paris (FSMP).
 He would also like to thank the University of Utah for its hospitality.
 The authors would like to thank CIRM, IHP, University of Zurich, ETH Zurich and Oberwolfach for their hospitality during work on this project.
+The authors thank the referee for helpful comments which improved the paper.